2g-XzenG/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false

 ---
 I am currently a XXX since XXX.
-I received my PhD degree under the supervision of Prof. Chang Liu from the Department of Electrical Engineering and Computer Science, Ohio University in 2021.
-Before that, I obtained M.S. from Ohio University and B.S from University of Science and Technology Beijing.
+I received my Ph.D. degree under the supervision of Prof. Chang Liu from the Department of Electrical Engineering and Computer Science, Ohio University in XXXX.
+Before that, I obtained my M.S. in Mathematics from Ohio University and B.S in Applied Mathematics from University of Science and Technology Beijing.

-My research interests broadly are artificial intelligence and data mining, including healthcare, nature language processing and education.
+My research interests are artificial intelligence and data mining, particularly in healthcare, natural language processing, and education.

 <span style="color:blue">:fire: NEWS :fire:</span>